bnahill/PyCortexMDebug/README.md

 can download SVD files for different manufacturers [here](http://www.arm.com/products/processors/cortex-m/cortex-microcontroller-software-interface-standard.php).

 My implementation so far has only tested STM32 chips but should hold for others.
+If others are like those from ST, expect plenty of errors in the file.
+Like GPIOA having a register named GPIOB_OSPEEDR and lots of 16-bit registers that are listed as 32!

-It consists of two components -- An lxml-based parser module (pysvd) and a GDB file (gdb_svd).
+The implementation consists of two components -- An lxml-based parser module (pysvd) and a GDB file (gdb_svd).
 I haven't yet worked out a perfect workflow for this, though it's quite easy to use when you already tend to have a GDB initialization file for starting up OpenOCD and the like.
 However your workflow works, just make sure to, in GDB: